Chicago looting videos spread on social media: See the footage

 WARNING: VIDEOS IN THIS STORY CONTAIN GRAPHIC LANGUAGE

-Videos currently circulating on social media purportedly show the widespread looting that happened in Chicago overnight following a police-involved shooting in the city Sunday.
+Videos circulating on social media purportedly show the widespread looting that happened in Chicago overnight following a police-involved shooting in the city Sunday.

 Twitter users have posted videos of hundreds of people looting stores such as Nordstrom, Walgreens, Macy's, Coach, Gucci and Louis Vuitton.